CCQM Workshop on Particle Metrology

 Particles are everywhere, occurring in the environment naturally and as products of human activity, or engineered for science and technology applications that are important to our modern world.
 Anthropogenic particles found in nature are often damaging to ecosystems and human health.
 An excellent example is air-suspended particulates in the sub-micrometre size range, which are responsible for many premature deaths worldwide each year, as well as micrometre particles, which cause adverse health effects.

 But particles are also very important to modern science and technology, with useful applications in every industrial sector.
-As examples, carbon nanotubes are added to rubber to improve automotive tire performance, nanoparticles can be added to steel to make it stronger, and nanoparticles are being utilized for drugs that have higher efficacy and reduced side effects compared to more conventional drugs.
+As examples, carbon nanotubes are added to rubber to improve automotive tire performance, nanoparticles have been added to food and cosmetics to improve their properties, nanoparticles can be added to steel to make it stronger, and nanoparticles are being utilized for drugs that have higher efficacy and reduced side effects compared to more conventional drugs.
 Given the broad effects and applications of particles, and the need for their accurate measurement in all the locations they occur, the topic is inherently of great interest to the CCQM and its working groups.

-The workshop will include dedicated sessions on the metrology of measurements of:
+The workshop will include dedicated sessions on the metrology of:

 - particles suspended in air or other gases